-If your health insurer pays for such injuries, then whether the other driver was uninsured or underinsured isn’t typically of any concern to them (except for subrogation purposes with the at-fault party, which shouldn’t affect your claims into your insurer).
+If your health insurer pays for such injuries, whether the other driver was uninsured or underinsured isn’t typical of any concern to them (except for subrogation purposes with the at-fault party, which shouldn’t affect your claims to your insurer).

 Health insurance policies also vary by state and insurance provider, so before declining all medical coverage on your car insurance policy, such as medical payments (Med Pay), uninsured motorist (UM), underinsured motorist (UIM) or personal injury protection (PIP), you need to review and understand the specific details of your health insurance policy.

-- Is your health or car insurance medical coverages primary?
-Typically, your car insurance medical is primary and your health insurance is secondary if you carry both, but again this can vary by state.
+Typically, your car insurance medical is primary and your health insurance is secondary if you carry both, but this can vary by state.
 For example, the New Jersey insurance regulator describes how you can designate your health insurer to be your primary source of medical care should you be injured in a car crash, so if you were in an auto accident your health insurance would pay first and your auto insurer would be secondary through your PIP benefits.

-If you find that your health insurance doesn’t cover you for auto accident injuries, then take time to seriously evaluate the benefits of medical coverages that your car insurance provider has to offer.
+If you find that your health insurance doesn’t cover you for auto accident injuries, then take time to seriously evaluate the benefits of medical coverage that your car insurance provider has to offer.

 Even if your health insurer does cover injuries related to a car crash (so you don’t feel the need for MedPay or PIP), carrying uninsured/underinsured motorist bodily injury may be worth the cost if you want to have the ability to claim for lost wages and pain and suffering – items that your health insurer won’t cover.

-If you are uncertain on if you can afford medical coverages as part of your car insurance policy, get quotes for a policy with and without medical coverages to compare costs and make a decision.
+If you are uncertain if you can afford medical coverage as part of your car insurance policy, get quotes for a policy with and without medical coverage to compare costs and make a decision.